Masrt200/hacker-blog/_posts/2020-04-27-houseplant-ctf.markdown

 ## Solution:

 Another straight giveway... **Rivest Shamir Aldeman** is what RSA stands for #themakers!
-The `chall.7z` file given had a lot more things than expected... easy to have your head spining!
+The `chall.7z` file given, had a lot more things than expected... easy to have your head spining!

 ![RSA](Snips/HOUSEPLANT/RSA1.png)

 Now `encrypt.py` and `decrypt.py` is where my eyes went first... coz ofc.
 Both files... didn't give much, rather than getting the keys from from a file and performing encryption and decryption respectively.
 One key note is that a verification string was added *'VERIFICATION-UpTheCuts-END\n'* , which could be important if we decrypt using the `decrypt.py` file.

-**OK**, enough of crap!
+**OK**, enough of this crap!
 The real deal is the `generate_keys.py`!!

 First we see two primality test funcs... one a general one and other a Miller_Rabin Test!
 There are a few more funcs... but the real hint lies at `line 115`...

 ![component](Snips/HOUSEPLANT/RSA2.png)

-You see, while generating primes... this func generates two primes but they changes the first prime to a value read from `component.txt` ... if a certain `primes.json` doesn't exists otherwise it reads the primes from it!...
+You see, while generating primes... this func generates two primes but it changes the first prime to a value read from `component.txt` ... if a certain `primes.json` doesn't exists otherwise it reads the primes from it!...
 Now since, there isn't any primes.json we may assume that this is indeed the case!

-So, its goes easy from here... we get one prime from `component.txt`, the public key from `piblic-key.json` and the ciphertext from `secrets.txt.enc` and play around.
+So, its goes easy from here... we get one prime from `component.txt`, the public key from `public-key.json` and the ciphertext from `secrets.txt.enc` and play around.

 ```python
 import json